CA (613) 212-2225 | US (720) 994-8779 [email protected]

 The Wonders of Small Group Instruction

-In conclusion, early literacy assessments are the first step in understanding a child’s reading abilities, but small group instruction is the bridge that helps them cross over from emergent readers to proficient readers.
+In conclusion, early literacy assessments are the first step in understanding a child’s reading abilities, but small group instruction is the bridge that can help them cross over from emergent readers to proficient readers.

-Small group instruction is often preferred because it combines personalization, collaboration, efficiency, and adaptability to create a learning experience that can significantly benefit students.
+Small group instruction is often preferred because it has such natural synergy with assessments!
+It combines personalization, adaptability and efficiency to create a learning experience that can significantly benefit students.

-When educators combine the power of assessments with the personalized support of small group instruction, they create a learning environment that nurtures confident, capable, and enthusiastic young readers.
+When educators combine the assessments with the power of small group instruction, they create a learning environment that nurtures confident, capable, and enthusiastic young readers!